Coffee Triangle: Paisa Region (Colombia)

 - Manizales, capital of the Caldas Department

 Coffee production began in the east of Colombia and was brought to the Caldas district in the mid-19th Century.
-Due to the quality of the coffee and the amount that was being produced in Caldas, this world famous coffee cultivation spread to the nearby districts of Quindío and Risaralda.
+Due to the coffee quality and the amount produced in Caldas, this world-famous coffee cultivation spread to the nearby districts of Quindío and Risaralda.

-Farmers in the area have developed specialized techniques for growing, harvesting and processing of grain.
-Their "grain by grain" processing method has been retained despite new techniques of mass agricultural industrialization.
+Farmers in the area have developed specialized growing, harvesting, and processing techniques.
+Their "grain by grain" processing method has been retained despite new processes of mass agricultural industrialization.